 - Contact local beekeeping associations and online reference sites to better understand the responsibilities and current best practices around backyard beekeeping.
 The Capital Region Beekeepers Association is an excellent place to begin your search.

 - Read the Oak Bay beekeeping bylaw

-- Read the apiculture information on the Ministry of Agriculture Website
+- Read the apiculture information on the Province's Animal Production Website

 - Fill out the Application for Keeping Bees or Poultry